BlindSA

 The Absence of Sight

-The primary stimulus for a baby to move, vision, is absent when a baby is visually impaired, with the result that these babies tend to be passive.
-Visual impairment, therefore, has a negative impact on gross motor development as the early stages of learning and movement is visually dominated.
+The primary stimulus for BABIES to move, vision, is absent when babies are visually impaired, with the result that these babies tend to be passive.
+Visual impairment, therefore, has a negative impact on gross motor development as vision dominates the early stages of learning and movement

 Moving Around

-Not being able to see thus has an impact on the baby’s movement and also on his/her learning.
+Not being able to see thus has an impact on babies’ movement and also on their learning.
 In the early stages of a baby’s development the ability to see is very important.

 Moving around also helps with the development of balance and coordination.
-The baby may even have problems with the correct positioning of their body when trying to do things as they cannot see how other people do things.
-This may be the reason that the visually impaired child finds it difficult to learn more complex movements and will start walking and running later than the child that can see.
+Babies may even have problems with the correct positioning of their body when trying to do things as they cannot see how other people do things.
+This may be the reason why visually impaired children find it difficult to learn more complex movements and will start walking and running later than children who can see.

 1-year old child walking behind chair to help with balance